Meet Our poets ~ Profiles T

 Maja S. Todorovic is an educator and writer from Belgrade, Serbia, currently living in the sunny Hague.
 After finishing her PhD in organizational sciences, and years of academic work, she switched her scientific pen for more creative expressions.
 With three books and two dissertations published, she now helps people find their writing voice and experience creativity through their own words.
 When she is not writing or busy with rhyme and drinking coffee, she munches on a bowl of fruit and loves to do some yoga.
 Otherwise she might be playing with astrological charts and exploring what’s under the stellar sky.
 Her most recent poetry online has appeared in Spillwords, algebra of owls online journal, and Poetry Corner.
 She maintains a website, Business in Rhyme, where she writes about beautiful uses of poetry and poetic techniques for improving writing, personal growth, and creativity.
 Read.

 Holly Trahan has loved writing and dreaming about writing since she was a child.
 Thirty years of teaching English kept her from all but an occasional escape through poetry.
-She's shy to share, and this is her first attempt.
-She lives in rural Massachusetts, which you may be able to gather from her first contribution.
+She's shy to share, and these are her first two contributions to VerseWrights.
+She lives in rural Massachusetts, which you may be able to gather from her poem about spring.
 Read.

 Laura Traverse is a middle school teacher at a charter school in East Boston, MA.
 Living in Boston for almost three years, she takes to the woods on every available occasion, and she relies on poems to process the intricacies--dramatic and mundane alike--of her day to day life.She has written poetry since she was a child, but she has not published poems in any formal context, outside of her college literary journal.
 Thus, VerseWrights is her first publishing experience.
 Read.